cloudflare/cloudflare-docs/products/registrar/src/content/transfer-instructions/index.md

 This section contains transfer instructions for some of the largest registrars as well as generic details.

-Before transfering a domain to Cloudflare, you need to set up Cloudflare on your the domain.
+Before transferring a domain to Cloudflare, you need to set up Cloudflare on the domain.
 This involves [creating an account and adding your domain](https://support.cloudflare.com/hc/articles/201720164) and [changing your DNS nameservers](https://support.cloudflare.com/hc/articles/205195708).